legumeinfo/gene-function-registry/student_tutorials/README.md

 </details>

 ### Selecting and accessing research papers
-1. The manuscript should be selected from the Google Docs [tracking spreadsheet](https://docs.google.com/spreadsheets/d/1hjBq1RSRtmjMVbzEEuKSQ1ArI8ydmVFBBkiA9ymWDrg/edit?usp=sharing), and then note in the spreadsheet the status
+1. The manuscript should be selected from the Google Docs <a href="https://docs.google.com/spreadsheets/d/1hjBq1RSRtmjMVbzEEuKSQ1ArI8ydmVFBBkiA9ymWDrg/edit?usp=sharing" target="_blank">tracking sheet</a>, and then note in the spreadsheet the status
     - Curator will note "WIP_Name" in the column called "doc status" (example: WIP_Steven)
 2. Using the Title, Author and Year or DOI a curator can find the research paper using any of these sites:
     - [Google Scholar](https://scholar.google.com/)